Assistant Professor of Psychology

 Oklahoma State University

 Kara Moore is a cognitive psychologist who studies memory in the legal system, including eyewitness memory and how citizens search for missing and wanted persons.
 Kara’s teaching includes courses related to Cognition, Memory, Psychology and Law, as well as research methods and statistics.
 In her methods and statistics teaching and mentorship, Kara emphasizes open and transparent practices in order to normalize these practices for the next generation of researchers.
 She is an active member of SIPS (Society for the Improvement of Psychological Science).
-She has presented her work in incorporating Project TIER into mentoring undergraduate researchers at conferences such as the Midwestern Psychological Association.
+She has presented her work in incorporating Project TIER into mentoring undergraduate researchers at conferences such as the Midwestern Psychological Association and the Society for the Improvement of Psychological Sciences.

 AS A TIER FELLOW...